That Time I Gambled My Soul in a Gacha Game and Got Sent to Another World – The Christmas Special Sequel

 “She’s right, you know.
 The winds of winter are slowed and weakened if there is not enough hope in the world, so do yourself and all the children of this nation a favor and get some sleep!”

-“Well, when you put it like that… Okey doke!
+“Well, when you put it like that… Okie doke!
 I’m going to bed now!
 I hope the cake turns out scrumdiddlyumptious!”

 As Zollie fluttered out of the kitchen and towards her bed chambers, Patti soon followed, wishing Isadore a “g’d night” before leaving for some well-deserved rest.
-Isadore thanked the two for their aid as they left, before returning a bowl she swiftly began filling with milk, butter, crushed cocoa beans, and vanilla, whipping and mixing the ingredients until they meshed into a sweet fluffy mound, not too thick, not too thin, and just right from what she has come to understand as Zyrus’s palette.
+Isadore thanked the two for their aid as they left, before returning a bowl she swiftly began filling with milk, butter, crushed cocoa beans, and vanilla, whipping and mixing the ingredients until they meshed into a sweet fluffy mound.
+This homemade frosting was not too thick, not too thin, and just right from what she has come to understand as Zyrus’s palette.

 With the proper cooking part done and nothing more to do than wait for the cake to bake and then cool, Isadore spent her downtime sitting down and reading through a curious novel that found its way into the communal library of Radiata castle.

 Before Isadore could go beyond the second chapter, her final timer rang, calling her back to the oven, where she pulled out the cake, its body thick and moist, and its aroma enthralling.
 She gingerly pried the cake onto a ceramic plate before turning to the bowl of frosting, looking at it with suspicion as if the ingredients she personally whipped up could have transformed into something as foul as a GooPoo.
-Thankfully, as she deduced from a simple taste test, she was denied such misfortune, allowing her to breathe a sigh of relief before she took a knife into the bowl and lather the frosting over the cake, spreading it out gently and evenly until the entire surface was covered, and a small pool of frosting remained within the bowl.
-She looked at the bowl continuously, and the wheels of her mind spun once more.
+Thankfully, as deduced from a simple taste test, she was denied such misfortune, allowing her to breathe a sigh of relief before she took a knife into the bowl and lather the frosting over the cake.
+She spread it out gently and evenly until the entire surface was covered, and a small pool of frosting remained within the bowl.

 Isadore ventured deeper into the kitchen before reaching a room with a metal door.
-A room kept perpetually cold through the power of frost magi, allowing many foods to be preserved until the next harvest.
+A room kept perpetually cold through the power of frost gems, allowing many foods to be preserved until the next harvest.
 It was a vast expansive room, but Isadore was quick to spy a collection of fruit, and within one bag, she found the delectable red berries she wished to top her cake with.
-Upon filling her hands with them, she returned to the kitchen with a smile on her face, ready to finalize her present and retire for the evening… only to stop as she saw a familiar tall and muscular blonde man standing in the middle of the kitchen, a perplexed look on his face.
+Upon filling her hands with them, she returned to the kitchen with a smile on her face, ready to finalize her present and retire for the evening.
+At least, until she saw a familiar tall and muscular blonde man standing in the middle of the kitchen, a perplexed look on his face.

 It was Zyrus, dressed in his winter sleepwear, and as his amethyst eyes interlocked with Isadore’s, he rushed over to her and embraced her in a hug.